 A backup power generator is the best solution to your electricity problems; it allows you to have a supply of electricity that is independent of the grid.
-Once you purchased your protection against blackouts and electricity problems, the next step is how to learn how to use a backup power generator.
-Getting a portable generator is the ideal for it becomes easier for you to transport.
+Once you’ve purchased your protection against blackouts and electricity problems, the next step is how to learn how to use a backup power generator.
+Getting a portable generator is the ideal so it’s easier for you to transport.

-The first step is that of filling the fuel.
-It is important that the fuel is not filled right up to the brim.
+The first step is to fill the fuel.
+It is important the fuel is not filled right up to the brim.
 Make sure to leave an inch empty on top of your fuel tank.
-Always keep the generator upright so as to prevent fuel leakage.
+Always keep the generator upright to prevent fuel leakage.

-Safety considerations must be strictly kept in mind while using a generator as a small mistake can lead to a fatal accident.
-Keep children and pets away from the machine and ensure that it is kept out of the house.
+Keep safety considerations in mind while using a generator, as a small mistake can lead to a fatal accident.
+Keep children and pets away from the machine and ensure it is kept out of the house.

 Do not connect the generator directly to the home’s electrical system if there is no isolation device.
-This is true for all types of generators; stationary and portable.
-This device is designed to isolate your home from the grid; a licensed electrician must install it.
+This is true for all types of generators, both stationary and portable.
+This device is designed to isolate your home from the grid so a licensed electrician must install it.
 If your backup generator is not isolated, there is a grave danger of electrocution or starting a fire in your home’s electrical system.
 The safest and easiest way to use a generator is to have the appliances and lights plugged directly into the generator unit.

 Step 3 - Connect the Electrical Cord

-The electrical specifications are yet another area regarding the use of the backup power generator that has to be addressed.
-Electrical accidents can be dangerous and can cause damage beyond repair; thus, the electrical cables and connections must not be compromised under any circumstances.
+Next, address the electrical specifications for the backup power generator.
+Electrical accidents can be dangerous and can cause damage beyond repair.
 The ordinary wires at home are not to be used for the generator.
 Only the heavy duty exterior extension cord is to be used for the power generator.

 Step 4 - Turn on the Generator